-The Internet of Things market today relies on Low Power Wide Area Network (LPWAN) technologies, which transmit in unlicensed frequency bands.
-As a result, they don’t scale well, and cannot provide Quality of Service (QoS) guarantees, due to potential interference from other nearby networks.
+The Internet of Things (IoT) market today relies on Low Power Wide Area Network (LPWAN) technologies for connectivity, which transmit in unlicensed frequency bands (e.g., LoRa, Sigfox).
+As a result, they don’t scale well and cannot guarantee reliability and latency due to potential interference from other nearby networks.

 MAGICIaN is an imec.icon research project funded by Innoviris, Agentschap Innoveren & Ondernemen and imec.

-It started on 01.10.2017 and is set to run until 30.09.2019.
+It started on 01.10.2017 and ended 30.09.2019.